florianmahner/object-dimensions/docs/README.md

 ## Evaluating the model

 Our final model is stored in `parameters.npz` alongside all training configurations.
 For SPoSE we model only the mean of our embedding, which is saved, and for VICE the mean and variance of our Gaussian variational distribution.

+## Main Experiments of the Paper
+We provide the main experiments of the paper in the `./experiments` folder.
+See the README there for an overview.